 Testosterone propionate is mentioned in a letter to the editor of Strength and Health magazine in 1938.
 This is the earliest known reference to an anabolic steroid in a U.S. Weightlifting or bodybuilding magazine.

 Reg Park’s first bodybuilding contest was Mr. Britain in 1949 which he won.

-Conclusion: Steroids were available more than 10 years prior to Reg Park’s debut on a bodybuilding stage.
+Conclusion: Steroids were available 10 years prior to Reg Park’s debut on a bodybuilding stage.

-Reg Park was as big, if not bigger, than Arnold Schwarzenegger who has admitted to steroid use in a video.
-In 1970 Arnold and Park competed together in NABBA Mr. Universe and took respectively first and second place.
+Reg Park was as big, if not bigger on occasions, than Arnold Schwarzenegger who has admitted to steroid use in a video.
+In 1970, Arnold and Park competed together in NABBA Mr. Universe and took respectively first and second place.

-The most legendary powerlifter of all time, Ed Coan, lifted 584 lbs on the bench press at a bodyweight of 220lbs.
-Ed Coan was also an enhanced lifter since he suffered a lifetime ban in the IPF powerlifting federation.
-This is just an example of what a 500 lbs bench actually is.
+The most legendary powerlifter of all time, Ed Coan, lifted 584lbs on the bench press weighing 220lbs.
+Ed Coan was also an enhanced lifter and suffered a lifetime ban in the IPF powerlifting federation.

 What are the chances that a lean bodybuilder will be able to bench press 500lbs at about 235-250lbs of bodyweight naturally when a legendary powerlifter like Ed Coan did ‘only’ 84 lbs more after a lifetime dedication and drug use?